Can Carpets and Rugs be Toxic? (Truth Revealed)

 Can Carpet Cause Health Problems?

-Carpets, rugs, and glues that contain VOCs and formaldehyde can cause a variety of health issues including (but not limited to) headaches, eye irritation, and respiratory distress.
+Carpets, rugs, and glues that contain VOCs and formaldehyde may cause a variety of health issues, including (but not limited to) headaches, eye irritation, and respiratory distress.

 Long-term exposure might even contribute to more serious conditions like chronic lung problems, reproductive and neurological issues, or even cancer.

-FACT - The U.S. Environmental Protection Agency (EPA) has classified several chemicals used in carpet manufacturing, such as formaldehyde and benzene, as known or probable human carcinogens.
+FACT - The U.S. Environmental Protection Agency (EPA) has classified several chemicals used in carpet manufacturing, such as formaldehyde and benzene, as known or probable human carcinogens (Source).

-Carpets can also be a real health hazard for folks with allergies or asthma.
-Those fluffy fibers are like a magnet for dust, pet dander, and mold - all of which can trigger sniffles, sneezes, and breathing trouble.
+Carpet can also pose challenges for folks with allergies or asthma.
+Those fluffy fibers trap dust, pet dander, and mold - which may trigger sniffles, sneezes, and breathing trouble in sensitive individuals.

 How Do You Know if A Rug Is Toxic?